 Mixing vegetables and flowers.
 Vegetables can be attractive, so why stick the vegetable garden in the back of the yard?
 Most of the gardens I visited had vegetable beds that were part of the main garden or the gardeners used flowers to enhance their vegetable gardens.
 (Worth noting: all four of the gardens I toured had vegetables as well as ornamental plants.)
 This garden-in-progress used raised beds for vegetables in an area with mostly ornamental plants.

 Structure, structure, structure.
 Like the adage about real estate (location, location, location), inviting gardens must have structure.
 Whether provided by fencing, rocks, stone walkways, or charming wood structures, such as this seat with an arbor covered with wisteria, structure gives the eye a place to rest and enhances the plantings around it.
 All of the gardens had artists in them and several of the artists created pieces in ceramic or iron that would provide another focal point in a garden.
+Tours are a great way to get garden design ideas for structure because most tour gardens have fantastic structures in them.

 The power of orange.
 Ever since I heard Eric Johnson’s discussion of orange at the Northfield Public Library this spring, I’ve been contemplating orange and its effect in the garden.
 Every garden I visited Sunday had orange flowers somewhere and the orange brightened up everything around it.
 I have some orange nasturtiums I am growing this year and now that they have started to bloom, I can see how attractive and lively orange is in a container garden.

-One of the best things about garden tours is talking with the gardeners and getting new ideas.
+One of the best things about garden tours is talking with the gardeners and getting new garden design ideas.
 I have several more tours I’m scheduled to take in July, and I expect to learn something new from each of them.